wldhg/15na-tools/make-y/README.md

-# Syaa Tools - `make-y`
+# 15na Tools - `make-y`

 This makes codomain for csi data.\
-IMPORTANT: I want to suggest you to use "taking-video and label later" method.
+IMPORTANT: I suggest you to use "taking-video" method.

 ### Prerequisites